How to create a distinct brand voice for your small business

 Just like a chef masterfully combines ingredients to create a signature dish, you’ll bring these three elements together to create a communication style that’s distinctly yours.
 Speaking of bringing these things together, let’s get to…

-Finding your brand voice: A step-by-step guide for small businesses
+How to find your brand voice: The easiest step-by-step guide for small businesses (with clear examples)

 Knowing the components of brand voice is one thing.
 Actually developing a voice that resonates?
 That’s where most businesses get stuck.
 If that’s where you find yourself right now, let these seven steps to finding your brand voice be your roadmap.